 This course inquires with some detail into specified topics in Hinduism and Buddhism.
-It is not necessary to have done the Introductory course earlier, but, of course, this would be of help.
-As religio-cultural traditions of great antiquity and richness (over two and a half millennia in each case) which, on the one hand, have interacted in important ways, but on the other, have developed for most of their history more or less independently of the Abrahamic traditions, Hinduism and Buddhism have a great deal to offer in the exploration of what it is to be human in all the fundamental areas of human living.
-They have basic religious, philosophical and ethical insights and presuppositions which are not only mutually challenging, but which also interrogate many of the basic presuppositions of the Abrahamic faiths.
-As such, they are richly rewarding of careful study, especially on such topics as the scope and use of language in constructing and understanding our systems of reality, the nature of human suffering, compassion and fulfilment, and the goal of the ethics of the individual and community.
+It is not necessary to have done the introductory course (B16), but, of course, this would be of help.
+As religio-cultural traditions of great antiquity and richness (over two and a half millennia in each case) which, on the one hand, have interacted with each other in important ways, but on the other, have developed more or less independently of the Abrahamic traditions, Hinduism and Buddhism have a great deal to offer in the exploration of what it is to be human.
+They have basic religious, philosophical and ethical insights which are not only mutually challenging but also interrogate many of the basic presuppositions of the Abrahamic faiths.
+As such, they are richly rewarding of careful study, especially on topics such as the use of language in constructing and understanding our systems of reality, the nature of suffering, and the ethics of the individual and community.

-A subsidiary aim of this course would be to consider comparative methodologies, as well as non-Indological understandings of the world, with special reference to the Abrahamic faiths (another chief focus of this Faculty)
+A subsidiary aim of this course would be to consider comparative methodologies, with special reference to the Abrahamic faiths (another chief focus of the Faculty).